chimbuzi/pico-pedal/README.md

 # List of FX currently supported

+> Not currently in github version - still getting things working properly

 ## Distortion/overdrive

 This is a very simple implementation of clip distortion.
 If a sample `s` has a value such that `if (abs(s) > t) s = t * sign(s);`.
 Setting `t` to be smaller means more distortion, but has the side effect of lower output volume.
 Without storing more samples, re-normalising the signal isn't possible.
 It may help to pass the output signal through a compressor.